rmerletti/rmerletti.github.io/README.md

 * run ```bundler install ```
 * run ```bundle exec jekyll serve```

+## Deploy via FTP

+Run ```bundle exec jekyll build``` and then copy the contents of the _site folder to the ftp location

+## Deploy to github pages

+The master branch will automatically be rendered to https://rmerletti.github.io

 ## TODO

 [x] Install and run jekyll locally on win